aTan-aka-Xellos/knowledge-evaluation/DB Design.md

 #### Second normal form (2NF)

+All fields in the table depends only and fully on a primary key, but not on it's part.

 To qualify for second normal form a relation must: not have any non-prime attribute that is dependent on any proper subset of any candidate key of the relation.
 A non-prime attribute of a relation is an attribute that is not a part of any candidate key of the relation.